Skip to content

 echo $env:ANTHROPIC_AUTH_TOKEN

-If the output is empty, the environment variables were not loaded correctly.
-Re-run source ~/.zshrc or restart the terminal.
+If the output is empty, the environment variables aren't loaded correctly—run source ~/.zshrc again or restart your terminal.

 4. Check the API Key status:

-• Confirm the API key is shown as "Enabled" in the console
+• Confirm the API Key shows as "Enabled" in the console

 5. Get a new API Key:

-Issue: You previously used a Claude Code official account or another platform (e.g., MiniMax, GLM, etc.).
-After switching to ZenMux, authentication fails or configuration conflicts occur.
+Problem: You previously used an official Claude Code account or another platform (such as MiniMax or GLM), and after switching to ZenMux you hit authentication failures or configuration conflicts.

 Solution:

-This usually happens because old config files cached prior authentication info, causing conflicts with the new ZenMux configuration.
-Clean up and reconfigure as follows:
+This usually happens because the old config file cached previous authentication info that conflicts with your new ZenMux config.
+Follow these steps to clean up and reconfigure:

 1. Delete the old config file: